Wild Cat(echectical) Course

 Wild Cat is a new adventure in exploring the depths of mystical Christianity through head, heart and hands learning.
 This is a journey for those of us who love the wild edges and fertile margins of faith, who want to put down deep roots into sacred ground and for those who are more interested in questions than answers…

-Course companions come together monthly over a year or more to engage with tradition in innovative ways, and with a feminist and earth centred emphasis.
-Our path is one of catechesis, of questioning and curiosity, in relation to core elements of Christianity, which can lead towards a uniquely personal and authentic experience of Christian initiation, including the option of baptism or renewal of baptismal vows.
+Course companions come together monthly on Zoom over a year or more, to engage with tradition in innovative ways, and with a feminist and earth centred emphasis.
+Our path is one of catechesis, of questioning and curiosity, in relation to core elements of Christianity (including Jewish Mysticism (Kabbalah), which can lead towards a uniquely personal and authentic experience of initiation, including the option of Christian baptism or renewal of baptismal vows.

 Course Introduction

 Sam writes: “My own lifelong and challenging Anglican journey has also taken me to different spiritual contexts.
 In Christian terms this has largely been into Eastern Orthodoxy and my practice as an iconographer over the last fifteen years.
-Woven into this are several decades of also deeply exploring Buddhism, Jewish mysticism (Kabbalah) and a nature based Druidic spirituality.
+Woven into this are several decades of also deeply exploring Buddhism, Jewish mysticism (Kabbalah), nature based Druidic spirituality and Taoist Alchemy.
 This all seems to have come together in my life quite harmoniously over the years!
 So I’ll be offering some sacred seeds harvested from this journey & it will be up to you to decide which seem life giving and then to grow them in your own way.
 I hope you will also share your own harvests too…”

 Wild Cat 1 – Beginnings